“Culture eats strategy for breakfast.” – Peter Drucker

 Corporate culture has often been likened to an iceberg, in that most of its weight and bulk lie below the surface where it is hard to see and reach.
 That doesn’t mean it’s impossible to impact, just that it takes patience, persistence and a focused effort from all levels of an organization.

 Internal culture, if not created from the get-go, can be fostered, but in the face of change, that same culture will be tested.
-It takes a determined and focused effort to ensure that each and every employee, regardless of level or responsibility, is invested in the health and wellbeing of the organization.
+It takes a determined and focused effort to ensure that each and every employee, regardless of level or responsibility, is invested in the health and well-being of the organization.
 Here are four tips to creating a strong base, and avoiding toxic culture in the workplace:

 At first it may seem as if corporate culture is an elusive piece of the puzzle, but creating an organization based on solid fundamentals and creating a team that believes in the vision and the strategy is a great place to start.

 Roy Murad is a father, husband, business advisor, investor, advocate for new business ventures, and consummate entrepreneur.
 Over the course of 35 years building businesses, guiding companies and identifying strong investment opportunities, while nurturing a thriving family, Roy Murad has amassed a wealth of experience; experience, that may be of value to others who are looking to shape a balanced and successful life experience.